DanRoscigno/elasticsearch-ilm/README.md

 ## Build an instance group in GCP

 I used a five node non-autoscaling in a single GCP availability sone.
-I used sall n-1 (3.75GB RAM) Centos 7 images.
+I used small n-1 (3.75GB RAM) Centos 7 images.

 ## Setup virtual memory and max files